Youth & Family

 - Create opportunities to be present with nature and its mysteries.

 Sunday Youth Program

-During the 11:00 service, we offer a dynamic program.
 Youth are invited to begin the service with the adults in the Sanctuary*.
-This service includes a Story for All Ages, after which youth transition into their classrooms as the congregation sings, Go Now in Peace… May the spirit of love surround you, everywhere, everywhere, you may go.
+The service includes a Story for All Ages, after which youth transition into their classrooms as the congregation sings, Go Now in Peace… May the spirit of love surround you, everywhere, everywhere, you may go.

 Exploration 1st, 2nd & 3rd Sundays:

 - Meet by age level with our teaching staff.